ssilverm/mfo-static-website/pages/schedule.md

 # Event Schedule

+We will publish the Maker Faire Orlando 2022 event schedule in the months leading up to the event.
+Check back for updates and follow us on social media for announcements.

+Check out the 2021 program and schedule below for examples of Maker Faire activities and events.

+{%comment%}
 Most exhibits and hands-on experiences at Maker Faire Orlando run continuously throughout the event.
 For competition times and more, check out our [event program](/program) below which has additional details.
 Click the images below for a PDF version of the program.
+{%endcomment%}

 <br><br>